I’ve got two seasons in my homeschool. I mix the eclectic with the unschool. A dab of classical and smidgeon of Charlotte Mason.

 This unschool season is not for increased screentime in our household.

 In fact, I’m tighter on screentime.
-(If the kids become computer programing coders, it will be a remarkable feet as I’m not giving them enough time to pursue that.)
+(If the kids become computer programing coders, it will be a remarkable feat as I’m not giving them enough time to pursue that.)

 They have fought for the computer.